castorini/pyserini/docs/usage-interactive-search.md

 Pyserini supports sparse retrieval (e.g., BM25 ranking using bag-of-words representations), dense retrieval (e.g., nearest-neighbor search on transformer-encoded representations), as well hybrid retrieval that integrates both approaches.
 Sparse retrieval is the most mature feature in Pyserini and its usage is already illustrated in the main [README](../README.md#how-do-i-search).
-Here, we illustrate dense and hybrid retrieval.
+Here, we show how to use dense and hybrid retrieval.

 The `SimpleDenseSearcher` class provides the entry point for dense retrieval, and its usage is quite similar to `SimpleSearcher`.
 The only additional thing we need to specify for dense retrieval is the query encoder.